 When your customer is ready to buy your product, that is the perfect moment to upsell and drive up your average order value.
 Jonesy does an excellent job of cross-merchandising with thoughtful product suggestions in their “Match With…” section.
 Bright, vibrant images effectively capture the spirit of the brand, and the way they pair the items together allows you to easily envision the complete look.
 We especially love the add-to-cart functionality for a super easy impulse buy.

 5. Acne’s Avante-Garde Approach

-If you’ve ever been to an Acne boutique, then you’ll be familiar with their cutting edge store concepts.
+If you’ve ever been to an Acne boutique, then you’ll be familiar with their cutting-edge store concepts.
 In keeping with their modern vision, the imagery on their product detail pages is extra-big, extending below the screen (on all screens).
-This is a creative decision that not only makes sure they are extremely clear in communicating the design and/or pattern; but also is in lock-step with their avant-garde brand aesthetic.
+This is a creative decision that makes sure they are extremely clear in communicating the design and/or pattern and is in lock-step with their avant-garde brand aesthetic.

 By including a video in the tiles, Acne is able to bring some product-in-motion to the page – a little burst of energy that not only provides visitors a greater understanding of the product but is a great representation of the brand itself.